 Also, this week I got my first period in 15 months which means that my body is finally (FINALLY) healthy again!

-I have pancreatic enzymes I can take when I eat greasy foods which will help prevent future pancreatic attacks and I’m happy to report that the July long weekend was my last episode and I’ve been experimenting with foods I used to it since then now that I have these enzymes.
+I have pancreatic enzymes I can take when I eat greasy foods which will help prevent future pancreatic attacks and I’m happy to report that the July long weekend was my last episode and I’ve been experimenting with foods I used to eat since then now that I have these enzymes.
 Unfortunately my system is now super sensitive so I have to be careful.
 The last pancreatic attack was triggered by the radioactive stuff they injected into me when they were doing a test on my kidneys for example, so something as simple as even a flu shot could send me to the hospital and make me very very sick so I have to be careful.

 But all in all, health-wise, I’m feeling pretty good.
 I should probably start doing sit ups to strengthen the stomach muscles attached to the mesh but I’m not a particularly active person so I’m not sure how realistic that is.
 I do plan to resume yoga once our instructor has an opening for us and it’s financially feasible.

 It’s been a long, painful journey, but finally life is starting to normalize and that’s a very good thing.
+Oh, and I got my job back.
+Only part-time (I was full-time before), but that suits me fine.